Home › Label Printer Comparison

 Zebra ZD421 — Best for Growing Businesses and Warehouses

-The ZD421 is the current-generation Zebra desktop thermal printer and the standard choice for businesses moving beyond hobby-scale printing.
-300 DPI, USB + Ethernet + Bluetooth, supports 2-inch to 4-inch label stock, and accepts any compatible third-party rolls.
-ZPL (Zebra Programming Language) support means it integrates with virtually every WMS, ERP, and e-commerce platform on the market.
+The ZD421 is the current Zebra desktop standard and the right choice for businesses moving beyond hobby-scale printing.
+300 DPI, USB + Ethernet + Bluetooth, accepts 2–4 inch label stock, ZPL support integrates with virtually every WMS, ERP, and e-commerce platform.
+Designed for 24-hour continuous operation.

-Best for: Growing e-commerce operations, warehouses, retail back-offices, any business that needs network-connected printing at scale.
+Best for: Growing e-commerce operations, warehouses, retail back-offices, any business needing network-connected printing at scale.

 Zebra ZD421 Thermal Label Printer